prof-rossetti/intro-to-python/exercises/version-control/README.md

 # Version Control Exercise

-## Objectives
+## Learning Objectives

-  + Practice incorporating version control into your workflow.
+In this exercise, we'll practice incorporating version control into our development workflow.

 ## Prerequisites